intarchboard/liaison-templates/Template-Email-IRTF.md

-Subject:  Receipt of **{Liaison Title}**
+Subject: Receipt of {Liaison Title}

-**{Insert From}**
+{Insert From}

-Thank you for your incoming liaison statement **{insert title}**.
-The appropriate part(s) of the IRTF community have been made aware of your message and the liaison statement has been logged in the IETF's Liaison Database **{insert link}**.
+Thank you for your incoming liaison statement {insert title}.
+The appropriate part(s) of the IRTF community have been made aware of your message and the liaison statement has been logged in the IETF's Liaison Database {insert link}.

-Please note, the IRTF has no official position on any topic, including Liaison Statements, until the IRTF replies in a liaison statement.
+The IRTF is a contribution driven research-oriented organization, with guidelines and procedures described in IRTF Policies and Procedures (1).
+Each IRTF Research Group is permitted to agree on working methods that fit the needs of the Research Group.
+However, without going through the IETF's defined process to gather consensus (2), the IRTF has no official position on any topic, including Liaison Statements.

+(1) IRTF Policies and Procedures https://www.irtf.org/policies (2) Internet Standards Process https://www.ietf.org/process/process